input-output-hk/scrypto/README.md

 ### Authenticated data structures

-Scrypto supports authenticated AVL+ trees with the batching compression support and guaranteed verifier efficiency, see http://eprint.iacr.org/2016/994 for details.
+Scrypto supports two-party authenticated AVL+ trees with the batching compression support and guaranteed verifier efficiency, as described in http://eprint.iacr.org/2016/994.
 The implementation can be found in the `scorex.crypto.authds.avltree.batch` package.

 The overall approach is as follows.
-The prover has a data structure of (key, value) pairs and can perform operations on it using `performOneOperation method`.
-An operation (see scorex.crypto.authds.avltree.batch.Operation) is either a lookup or a modification.
+The prover has a data structure of (key, value) pairs and can perform operations on it using `performOneOperation` method.
+An operation (see `scorex.crypto.authds.avltree.batch.Operation`) is either a lookup or a modification.
  We provide sample modifications (such as insertions, removals, and additions/subtractions from the value of a given key), but users of this code may define their own (such as subtractions that allow negative values, unlike our subtractions).
-A modification may be defined to fail under certain conditions (e.g., deletion of a key that is not there, or subtraction from the value that is too small), in which case the tree is not modified; if the operation succeeds, it returns the value associated with the key before the operation was performed.
+A modification may be defined to fail under certain conditions (e.g., a deletion of a key that is not there, or a subtraction that results in a negative value), in which case the tree is not modified.
+If the operation succeeds, it returns the value associated with the key before the operation was performed.
 The prover can compute the digest of the current state of the data structure via the `digest` method.
 At any point the prover may use `generateProof`, which will produce a proof covering the batch of operations (except the ones that failed) since the last `generateProof`.

-The verifier is constructed from the digest that preceeded the current batch of operation and the proof for the the batch.
+The verifier is constructed from the digest that preceeded the latest batch of operations and the proof for the latest batch.
 The verifier can also be given optional parameters for the maximum number of operations (and at most how many of those are deletions) in order to guarantee a bound on the verifier running time in case of a malicious proof, thus mitigating denial of service attacks.
-Once constructed, the verifier replay the same sequence of operations and be assured that they do not fail, their return value are correct, and compute the new digest.
-Note that the verifier is not assured that the sequence of operations is the same as the one the prover performed.
-However, if the verifier digest matches the prover digest after the sequence of operations, then the verifier is assured that the state of the data structure is the same.
+Once constructed, the verifier can replay the same sequence of operations to compute the new digest and to be assured that the operations do not fail and their return values are correct.
+Note that the verifier is not assured that the sequence of operations is the same as the one the prover performed---it is assumed that the prover and verifier agree on the sequence of operations (two-party authenticated data structures are useful when the prover and verifier agree on the sequence of operations).
+However, if the verifier digest matches the prover digest after the sequence of operations, then the verifier is assured that the state of the data structure is the same, regardless of what sequence of operations led to this state.

 We also provide `unauthenticatedLookup` for the prover, in order to allow the prover to look up values in the data structure without affecting the proof.

 Here are code examples for generating proofs and checking them.
 In this example we demonstrate two batches of operations, starting with the empty tree.
 In the first batch, a prover inserts three values into the tree; in the second batch, the prover changes the first value, attempts to subtract too much from the second one, which fails, looks up the third value, and attempts to delete a nonexisting value, which also fails.
 We use 1-byte keys for simplicity; in a real deployment, keys would be longer.

 * First, we create a prover and get an initial digest from it (in a real application, this value is a public constant because anyone, including verifiers, can compute it by using the same two lines of code)

 ```scala
   val prover = new BatchAVLProver(keyLength = 1, valueLength = 8)